 Work Flexibility and Instability

 In most cases, independent contractors can work wherever they’d like.
-An exception to this is contractors who work at events here and there, but generally speaking you won’t be required to come to an office everyday because that would cross the gray legal area between contractor and employees.
+An exception to this is contractors who work at events here and there, but generally speaking, you won’t be required to come to an office every day because that would cross the gray legal area between contractors and employees.

 Independent contractors relish the flexibility of being able to work when and where they want, as well as the opportunity to work for multiple companies at once.
 However, with great freedom comes some downsides.
 Independent work can be sporadic at times, and without a guaranteed paycheck from an employer there may be times when you’re not making any money.